 Trade with America's Free Trade Partners account for 60% of our exports and accordingly, FTI is devoted to helping its clients make the most of these critical trade agreements presently and as they develop.

-Never before has the issue of export compliance, which is the practice of adhering to US trade laws, been more critical than it is today.
+Never before has the issue of export compliance and documentation been more critical than it is today.